HackYourFutureBelgium/React_2025/react2/Meal-sharing/homework.md

-# Meal-sharing homework overview
+# Meal sharing homework overview

-This section provides you an overview of which Meal-sharing parts should be completed **before** the Meal-sharing session itself.
+This section provides you an overview of which meal sharing parts should be completed **before** the meal sharing session itself.
 Those are the parts implemented as parts of homework, starting with the node module.
 <br/>
-The [last](#meal-sharing-session) section details the homework to be implemented after the Meal-sharing session.
+The [last](#meal-sharing-session) section details the homework to be implemented after the meal sharing session.

 <br/>